Jimmy Comes Home

 …let’s look in on Morris Markey, who described all of the skyward thrills in his “A Reporter at Large” column in the August 12 issue.
 Markey also offered a “bold prophecy” that the ticker-tape parades and “hysterical cheers” could not go on forever.

 ROUND AND ROUND HE GOES…Clockwise, from top left, Wiley Post under the wing of the famed Lockheed Vega monoplane Winnie Mae in 1933; Post next to the Winnie Mae in Bartlesville, Oklahoma in 1934, his achievements recorded on the fuselage; miners from Flat, Alaska, bring the Winnie Mae upright for repairs—the plane nosed over after hitting a patch of mining tailings; Post climbs out of the Winnie Mae at Floyd Bennett Field, Long Island, after completing the first solo flight around the world.
 Post set a new record of 15,596 miles (25,099 kilometers) in 7 days, 18 hours, 49 minutes.
-(NASM/Oklahoma Historical Society/U of Alaska-Fairbanks/AP)
+(NASM/Oklahoma Historical Society/U of Alaska-Fairbanks/Associated Press)

 Markey wrote admiringly of the Italians and their oddly beautiful flying boats as they descended, 24 in all, on the Hudson River.
 Things did not go so well for Scottish aviator James Mollison and his wife, Amy Johnson, who had set many flying records in the 1930s.